onsi/ginkgo/docs/index.md

 | `consistsOf` | `SINGLE_VALUE` or `{VALUE1, VALUE2, ...}` | Matches if the `KEY` set contains _exactly_ the elements in `ARGUMENT` |
 | `isSubsetOf` | `SINGLE_VALUE` or `{VALUE1, VALUE2, ...}` | Matches if the elements in the `KEY` set are a subset of the elements in `ARGUMENT` |

-leading and trailing whitespace is alwasy trimmed around keys and values and comparisons are always case-insensitive.
+Leading and trailing whitespace is alwasy trimmed around keys and values and comparisons are always case-insensitive.
 Keys and values in the filter-language set operations are always literals; regular expressions are not supported.

 A special note should be made about the behavior of `isSubsetOf`: if the `KEY` set is empty then the filter will always match.
 This is because an empty set is always a subset of any other set.

 You can combine set operations with other label filters using the logical operators.
 For example: `ginkgo --label-filter="integration && !slow && Readiness: isSubsetOf {Beta, RC}"` will run all tests that have the label `integration`, do not have the label `slow` and have a `Readiness` set that is a subset of `{Beta, RC}`.
 This would exclude `Readiness:Alpha` but include specs with `Readiness:Beta` and `Readiness:RC` as well as specs with no `Readiness:*` label.